hjenneberg/php-link-phonenumber/README.md

 # php-link-phonenumber

-A tiny library to transform any phone number to a format usable in an href attribute of an html anchor.
+A library to transform any phone number to a format usable in an href attribute of an html anchor.

+> The library assumes you're transforming german phone numbers because that's the only use case for me right now.

 ## Installation

 The library isn't available via Packagist.
 Installation via [Composer](https://getcomposer.org) is recommend.

-Add the repository to your `composer.json` file:
+Add the repository to your `composer.json` file under the _repositories_ key:

 ```json
 {